What is Solana and how does it work?

 Is Solana a good investment?

 Solana rose quickly after being introduced, before tumbling alongside other cryptocurrencies and risky assets as the Federal Reserve started raising interest rates.
-Early buyers of Solana likely made money, but that’s been more of a challenge in recent months.
+Early buyers of Solana likely made money, but that was more of a challenge in 2022 and much of 2023.
+Solana and other cryptocurrencies have risen in 2024.
 But instead of looking at recent gains or losses and suffering from fear of missing out, it’s vital to understand what you’re buying.
 From that perspective, traders are buying something that’s not backed by assets or cash flow.

 That’s a key difference between cryptocurrency and stocks.
 A stock is a fractional ownership interest in a business and its success over time relies on the growth of the underlying company.
 If profit grows, the investment is likely to work out well.
 Stockholders have a legal claim on the assets and cash flow of the business, and the business may even pay dividends to investors.